pmagaz/rextore/README.md

 const stateTree = store.getState()
 ```

-## Usage with Typescript
+## Typescript

-Rextore is written in Typescript and it has the definition type files, so you can use all the Typescript stuff for static type checking.
+Rextore is written in Typescript so you can use all the Typescript stuff for static type checking.

 ```javascript
 export interface State {